SerdarYalcin/demo/app-build/README.md

 - Automated Testing: If not already implemented, integrate automated testing in your build process.
 This ensures that every build is tested and reduces the likelihood of bugs making it into production.

 - Monitoring and Alerts: Set up monitoring and alerts for your CI pipeline.
 This includes monitoring the health of the CodeBuild process, the status of builds, and any failures.

+- K8s Manifest File Update: Use the appropriate commands to update the k8s manifest file with the newly created tag from the buildspec.yaml file.
+For example: sed -i 's@CONTAINER_IMAGE@'"$REPOSITORY_URI:$TAG"'@' hello-k8s.yml